HadrienG2/code-that-counts/src/multithreading-pool.md

 Well implemented mutexes differ from well-implemented spin locks in the following ways:

-1. They need more expensive hardware RMW operations during lock acquisition to exchange more information with other threads.
+1. Mutexes need more expensive hardware RMW operations during lock acquisition to exchange more information with other threads.
 An RMW operation will always be needed, but on some hardware, not all RMW operations are born equal.
     * For example, `fetch_add` is less expensive than `compare_exchange` on x86